Thursday, February 6, 2025

 What next for mortgage rates?

-Mortgage rates had been on a downward trajectory until recently.
-Between the start of July and early October, the cheapest available five-year fixed rate mortgage fell from 4.28 per cent to 3.68 per cent.
+Between the start of July and early October last year, the cheapest available five-year fixed rate mortgage fell from 4.28 per cent to 3.68 per cent.

 Meanwhile, the lowest two-year fix fell from 4.68 per cent to 3.84 per cent during that time.

-Now, they are creeping back up again with the lowest five-year fix at 4.14 per cent and the lowest two-year fix at 4.21 per cent.
+But they have crept back up again with the lowest five-year fix at 4.13 per cent and the lowest two-year fix at 4.23 per cent.

 Mortgage borrowers on fixed term deals should look to where markets are forecasting the base rate to go in future and how this ties in with when their fixed rate ends.